Click image to enlarge.

-The DART payload, Didymos Reconnaissance and Asteroid Camera for Op-nav (DRACO), is a high-resolution imager derived from the New Horizons LORRI camera to support navigation and targeting and to determine impact site and geologic context.
-The spacecraft is a single-string design with thruster-only control weighing about 500kg.
-The DART impact is directed at Didymos B with a relative velocity of about 6 km/s (13,000 mph)
+The DART payload consists of a single instrument – the Didymos Reconnaissance and Asteroid Camera for Op-nav (DRACO).
+DRACO is a high-resolution imager derived from the New Horizons LORRI camera to support navigation and targeting and to determine the impact site and geologic context.

 DART will also carry a CubeSat contributed by Agenzia Spaziale Italiana (ASI), named LICIACube – Light Italian CubeSat for Imaging of Asteroids.
 The DART spacecraft will deploy LICIACube roughly two days prior to impact.
 LICIACube will capture images of the DART impact, the resulting ejecta cloud, and potentially a glimpse of the impact crater on the surface of Didymos B.

 DART is a NASA-funded technology demonstration of a kinetic impactor technology that could be used to mitigate the threat of a hazardous asteroid.
 The DART project will demonstrate that a simple spacecraft can navigate itself to a successful impact on the target, and will measure the effect of that impact on the natural asteroid.
 The investigation will help NASA better prepare for asteroids that might one day pose a danger to the inhabitants of Earth and demonstrate other technologies, which have applications to future missions as well: